TafadzwaMC/TafadzwaMC/README.md

 </p>

 <p>
-  I am a self-taught Data Scientist and AWS Certified Cloud Practitioner.
-I enjoy sharing my knowledge and experiences to help others navigate these exciting fields.
+  A lover of data and sharing my knowledge and experiences to help others navigate these exciting fields.
 </p>

 <p>